 Tips and Tricks

 Take advantage of the card's other benefits and features.
-Earning cash back is easy, but don't forget about other exclusive features that come with the card, like Premium Car Rental Protection, which allows you to pay a flat rate for your entire rental period instead of purchasing additional car insurance from the rental company at a daily rate.
+Earning cash back is easy, but don't forget about other exclusive features that come with the card, like car rental loss and damage insurance.
 Another benefit that comes with the card is extended warranty for certain purchases.
 I was able to take advantage of this recently and my claim was resolved quickly.

 Because the Blue Cash Everyday® Card doesn't come with an annual fee, its rewards could outweigh the Blue Cash Preferred® until you spend $2,500 on groceries in a year.
 After that point, it may make more sense to go with the Blue Cash Preferred®, as you could earn more cash back even with the annual fee.
 In addition, the Blue Cash Preferred® could be a better choice if you spend a lot of money at gas stations and department stores.